pyOpenSci/python-package-guide/documentation/package-documentation-sphinx.md

 * **Getting started:** This section should provide the user with a quick start for installing your package.
 A small example of how to use the package is good to have here as well.
 * **About:** Describe your project, state project goals and what it does.
-* **Community:** Instructions for ho to help and/or get involved.
+* **Community:** Instructions for how to help and/or get involved.
 This section might include a development guide.
 * **Documentation:** The actual project documentation.
 You may have two sections of documentation - the user facing documentation and your API reference.

 NOTE: in many cases you can include your **README** file and your **CONTRIBUTING** files